janosimas/boardgame-server/README.md

 # boardgame-server
-Base server for boardgame.io games
+Simple server for boardgame.io games.

+To add a new game:
+ - create a new module
+ - add a route in `src/modules/routes.js`.
+ - add your game to `src/server.js`